The Metamorphoses of God

 Presentation

-It was long believed that progress in modernity came at the cost of a decline in religion and a disenchantment with the world.
-Many phenomena call this movement into question and allow us to speak of a "return of God."
-Frédéric Lenoir rejects the image of modernity and religious sensitivity as independent of one another.
-He shows that we are in fact experiencing an individualization and globalization of religion that translates into a "re-enchantment" of the world and a "spiritual nomadism" evidenced by a profusion of diverse spiritualities.
-At the same time, we are witnessing an awakening of identity within the great traditions and a return of certainties in various forms: fundamentalisms, extremisms, sectarianisms.
-It is these astonishing paradoxes of the contemporary religious scene that the author explains here, striving to understand their historical roots since the Renaissance.
+It was long believed that the advance into modernity came at the cost of a decline in religion and a disenchantment with the world.
+Numerous phenomena now challenge this view and allow us to speak of a "return of God."
+Frédéric Lenoir rejects the image of modernity and religious sensibility as independent of one another.
+He shows that we are in fact experiencing an individualization and globalization of religion, resulting in a "re-enchantment" of the world and a "spiritual nomadism" evidenced by a profusion of diverse spiritualities.
+At the same time, we are witnessing a resurgence of identity within major traditions and a return to certainties in various forms: fundamentalisms, integralisms, and sectarianism.
+It is these striking paradoxes of the contemporary religious scene that the author explains here, focusing on understanding their historical roots since the Renaissance.

 Translations